 That said, you have any kind of brain tumor, you may also experience the following symptoms:

 - strong headaches

-A doctor can conduct an MRI or a brain scan to check for growths on your brain.
+A doctor can conduct an MRI or a brain scan to check for growth in your brain.

-Parkinson’s disease affects the central nervous system and can impair motor systems.
-Early symptoms can be subtle, but may include hand tremors or hand twitching that can cause issues with coordination.
+Early symptoms can be subtle but may include hand tremors or hand twitching that can cause issues with coordination.
 Other signs and symptoms include:

 - loss of smell

 Your doctor will be able to recommend a treatment and refer you to a specialist if they give you a diagnosis of Parkinson’s disease.

 In some cases, Parkinson’s disease can cooccur with dyskinesia, which is another condition that can cause clumsiness due to problems with movement.

 Someone with Alzheimer’s disease often has difficulty with memory, has trouble completing familiar tasks, and may have issues with coordination.

 If you or a loved one develops these symptoms in middle age, and if they don’t improve, talk to a doctor.